There are many pieces of evidence needed for a DWI conviction.

 - Witness testimony

 Being convicted of a DWI can have serious consequences on your future.
-If you are facing DWI charges, you may be facing expensive fines, jail time, and the possibility of having your driving privileges suspended.
-To safeguard your future, you should consider the value of working with a criminal defense lawyer.
+If you are facing DWI charges, you are facing expensive fines, jail time, and the suspension of your driving privileges suspended.
+To safeguard your future, you should consider the value of working with a Houston DWI lawyer from our firm.

 For a legal consultation, call 713-225-1900